 Where to Stay in Gainesville

 The Doubletree by Hilton, near the interstate, was a smart choice for our visit to Gainesville.
-Taylor and I were delighted with the fun and vibrant lobby and its stylish decor.
+My daughter and I were delighted with the fun and vibrant lobby and its stylish decor, perfect for a college town vibe, yet upscale in every way.
 Our room was spacious, had comfy beds, a mini-fridge, and a balcony overlooking the courtyard.

 A noteworthy feature of this property was the outdoor lobby bar with welcoming seating groups and an enormous TV wall.

 Gainesville has a historic bed and breakfast district, the only one I’ve seen in the whole country.
-I loved staying at Magnolia Plantation, a charming b&b with gorgeous rooms, a killer breakfast, and loads of amenities.
+I loved staying at Magnolia Plantation, a charming b&b with gorgeous rooms, an amazing breakfast, and loads of amenities.
 There are nine cottages on the 1.5-acre property adorned with beautiful gardens, waterfalls, a gazebo, and secret places to sit and relax.

 My room was the upstairs part of the Carriage House, accessible by a private door and stairs off to the side.
 Inside is a living room, kitchenette, huge bedroom, dreamy bathroom, and French doors leading to a private veranda.
 Stately chairs, lamps, and marble top tables accompanied the Victorian-style sofa, which my grandma used to have.
 Large windows allowed for a lot of light to get into the antique-filled cottage.
 The best part was the veranda with wooden rockers, a classic porch swing, and a wrought iron bistro table.